Discussion Paper No. 83 of 2008 on Scaling-up Domestic Support for Sustainable Development of Agriculture in Kenya

 Muma, Mathew (The Kenya Institute for Public Policy Research and Analysis, 2014)Agriculture provides most of the food for the majority of Kenyans and employs most people in the rural areas.
 In the 1980s to 1990s, agriculture declined substantially because of lack of good economic management.
 This ... -

-National Agribusiness Strategy: making Kenya’s agribusiness sector a competitive driver of growth 2012
+National Agribusiness Strategy 2012: making Kenya’s agribusiness sector a competitive driver of growth

-Agricultural Sector Coordination Unit (ASCU) (Agricultural Sector Coordination Unit (ASCU), 2012)In Kenya, agriculture contributes about 25 percent of gross domestic product (GDP) and provides a livelihood to three-quarters of the population.
+Ministry of Agriculture (Ministry of Agriculture, 2012)In Kenya, agriculture contributes about 25 percent of gross domestic product (GDP) and provides a livelihood to three-quarters of the population.
 Food production plays an important part in maintaining the country’s food ...